-The tilt-head mixer also makes removing and inserting the large 6.5-quart bowl quite easy.
-This stand mixer comes with three additional mixing accessories: a whisk, mixing beater, and a dough hook.
+The tilt-head mixer also makes removing and inserting the large 6.5-quart bowl relatively easy.
+This stand mixer comes with three additional mixing accessories: a whisk, a mixing beater, and a dough hook.
 There is also a splash guard access hatch that will prevent the ingredients in the bowl from flying all over the place.
-There is also a nice blue LED power indicator which gives the AUCMA Stand Mixer a nice visual flair.
+A nice blue LED power indicator gives the AUCMA Stand Mixer a nice visual flair.

 With an excellent price range and quality performance, the AUCMA Stand Mixer is definitely one that gives the most bang for your buck.
 However, keep in mind that it uses a proprietary bowl, and third-party 6.5-quart bowls might not be compatible with the AUCMA Stand Mixer.

 Stand mixers are a valuable asset to bakers and cooks.
-The good news for entry-level bakers or baking aficionados is that the stand mixer has grown and developed throughout the years.
-Nowadays, there is a stand mixer designed for beginners all the way to professionals.
-The benefits that you get with a stand mixer is undisputable.
+The good news for entry-level bakers or baking enthusiasts is that the stand mixer has grown and developed throughout the years.
+Nowadays, there is a stand mixer designed for beginners to professionals.
+The benefits that you get with a stand mixer are undisputable.
 If you love to cook or bake, I highly recommend you invest in a quality stand mixer.
 I guarantee you won't be disappointed.